Conservation Donation Rules

 - The IRS and Asking for Stewardship Contributions (Word, 67K)

 Our Frequently Asked Questions walk you through the qualifications and restrictions related to the easement incentive in great detail.
-It has been updated to reflect the recent renewal of the enhanced incentive and events through March 31, 2014.
+It has been updated to reflect the recent expiration of the enhanced incentive and events through March 31, 2014.

 Estate taxes can lead to the division, sale and development of family-owned farm, ranch and forest lands, even when landowners would prefer to keep these lands intact.
 Thanks to the Land Trust Alliance's advocacy with Congress, a June 1998 tax bill expanded the estate tax benefits for donated conservation easements.
 In 2013, Congress provided permanent estate tax relief, setting the unified credit at $5 million per individual, indexed for inflation, with a 40% rate.
 We’re working to improve the estate tax incentives for conservation.
 Many families can benefit from both estate tax AND income tax benefits of donating a conservation easement.

 Reduction in Value